apache/nifi-minifi-cpp/README.md

   below.

 #### Windows
-  Build and Installation has been tested with Windows 10 using Visual Studio 2017.
+  Build and Installation has been tested with Windows 10 using Visual Studio 2017 and Visual Studio 2019.
   You can build and create an MSI via the CPACK command.
 This requires the installation of the WiX toolset (http://wixtoolset.org/).
 To do this, open up a prompt into your build directory and type 'cpack' .
 The CPACK command will automatically generate and provide you a path to the distributable msi file.
 See [Windows.md](Windows.md) for more details.